dpezto/gnuplot.vim/README.md

 | pack feature (native Vim 8 package feature)| `git clone https://github.com/dpezto/gnuplot.vim ~/.vim/pack/plugins/start/gnuplot` |

 ### Manual installation
-In order to have vim automatically detect csv files, you need to have [`ftplugins`](http://vimhelp.appspot.com/usr_05.txt.html#ftplugins) enabled (e.g. by having this line in your [`.vimrc`](http://vimhelp.appspot.com/starting.txt.html#.vimrc) file:
+In order to have vim automatically detect gnuplot files, you need to have [`ftplugins`](http://vimhelp.appspot.com/usr_05.txt.html#ftplugins) enabled (e.g. by having this line in your [`.vimrc`](http://vimhelp.appspot.com/starting.txt.html#.vimrc) file:

 ```vim
 :filetype plugin on
 ```

-The plugin already sets up some logic to detect CSV files.
-In order that the CSV filetype plugin is loaded correctly, vim needs to be enabled to load [`filetype-plugins`](http://vimhelp.appspot.com/filetype.txt.html#filetype-plugins).
+The plugin already sets up some logic to detect gnuplot files.
+In order that the gnuplot filetype plugin is loaded correctly, vim needs to be enabled to load [`filetype-plugins`](http://vimhelp.appspot.com/filetype.txt.html#filetype-plugins).
 This can be ensured by putting a line like this in your
 [`.vimrc`](http://vimhelp.appspot.com/starting.txt.html#.vimrc):